mickfuzz/phd4/_posts/2022-2-14-project-and-design-approaches.md

 INCORPORATE SOMETHING FEISTY?

-As teachers we have a responsibility to integrate such methods and evaluate teh and the importance of closing an achievement gap between the higher and lower achieving students. evaluate how effective these methods are for our learners with diverse educational needs.
+As teachers we have a responsibility to integrate such methods and evaluate the and the importance of closing an achievement gap between the higher and lower achieving students. evaluate how effective these methods are for our learners with diverse educational needs.